piyushtagade/deep-learning/README.md

 # deep-learning
-Python programs for deep learning
+Python programs for deep learning.
+Programs are purely for practice purposes